core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Alternatively, the endpoint MAY retrieve or wait for new Security Context parameters from the Group Manager and derive new Sender and Recipient Contexts, as defined in {{ssec-loss-mutable-context-total}}.
 In this case the Replay Windows of all Recipient Contexts become valid if they are not already.

-### Exhaustion of Sender Sequence Number {#ssec-wrap-around-partial-iv}
+### Exhaustion of Sender Sequence Number Space {#ssec-wrap-around-partial-iv}

-An endpoint can eventually exhaust the Sender Sequence Number, which is incremented for each new outgoing message including a Partial IV.
-This is the case for requests, Observe notifications {{RFC7641}} and, potentially, other responses.
+Since an endpoint increments its Sender Sequence Number for each new outgoing message including a Partial IV, an endpoint can eventually exhaust the Sender Sequence Number space.

-Implementations MUST be able to detect an exhaustion of Sender Sequence Number, after the endpoint has consumed the largest usable value.
+Implementations MUST be able to detect an exhaustion of Sender Sequence Number space, after the endpoint has consumed the largest usable value.
 This may be influenced by additional limitations besides the mere 40-bit size limit of the Partial IV.
-If an implementation's integers support wrapping addition, the implementation MUST treat Sender Sequence Number as exhausted when a wrap-around is detected.
+If an implementation's integers support wrapping addition, the implementation MUST treat the Sender Sequence Number as exhausted when a wrap-around is detected.

-Upon exhausting the Sender Sequence Numbers, the endpoint MUST NOT use this Security Context to protect further messages including a Partial IV.
+Upon exhausting the Sender Sequence Number space, the endpoint MUST NOT use this Security Context to protect further messages including a Partial IV.

 The endpoint SHOULD inform the Group Manager, retrieve new Security Context parameters from the Group Manager (see {{sec-group-re-join}}), and use them to derive a new Sender Context (see {{ssec-sender-recipient-context}}).